richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Added IANA registry for SET Delivery Error Codes.
 * Removed enumeration of HTTP authentication methods.
 * Removed generally applicable guidance for HTTP, authorization tokens, and bearer tokens.
+* Elaborated on guidance for DoS protection via authn, and moved it to Security Considerations.